ISIPINK/masterthesis_MC_linear_ODEs/README.md

 # what is where

-## tests

-Our notes for our masterthesis
+- tests: our notes for our masterthesis

-## latex

-The latex for the main paper that will be submitted.
+- latex: latex for the main paper

 # Remarks